preeti98/Spam-Detector/README.md

 # Spam-Detector

 This is a spam detector that returns whether the message of a given email is Spam or not.
-Here, a common machine learning method, Naive Base has been used.
+Here, a common machine learning method, Naive Bayes has been used.

 ## Dependancies